seeingnft/teia-/How-to-resell-🏪.md

-How to place your OBJKT on the secondary market.
+How to sell an OBJKT you own.

 ***
+This is also referred to as placing your OBJKT on the secondary market.

 1. Make sure your wallet is synced.
+2. Load your account page on Teia.
-2. Head over to your [Collections] and click on the OBJKT.
+3. Click on "collection" and click on the OBJKT you want to resell.
-3. Click on the [collectors] tab to see all of the owners and sellers.
+4. Click on the "listings" tab to see all of the owners and sellers.
-4. Click on [swap] and set a price for your OBJKT.
+5. Click on "swap" and set a price for your OBJKT.
+6. Click on the "swap" button and confirm the transaction in your wallet app.

-_IMPORTANT: Once swapping something up for sale, it is sent to the Teia escrow wallet while it is "on the market".
+_IMPORTANT: Once swapping something up for sale, it is held in the Teia escrow wallet while it is "on the market."
 Therefore, the OBJKT will disappear from your collections.
-Don't worry, its still up for sale!_
+Don't worry; it's still up for sale!_

 ***